ianlucas1/ethereum_project/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+For information on third-party licenses, please see the [NOTICE.md](NOTICE.md) file.

 ## Collaboration & CI (For Human Contributors)

 *   **Branching**: Work on feature branches, submit Pull Requests to `main`.